djg6565/basketball-shot-analysis/README.md

-# iCAMP (WIP)
+# iCAMP (Demo Version)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/djg6565/icamp/blob/main/src/OpenPose-OpenCV.ipynb)

 iCAMP (Integration of Computation, Analysis, Mathematics, and Playing) is a software that is a fusion of computational physics and AI.
 Using the OpenPose, OpenCV, and YOLOv8 models, it analyzes videos of the user's basketball shots and automatically provides feedback on how to improve.

-This is a work in progress.
+This is a demo version that is intended to showcase the core abilities of iCAMP.
+However, more is to come in the full release, which is scheduled for August 2025.

 ## Installation

+Download this repository as a .zip file.
 If not already installed, please install Conda (either Miniconda or Anaconda) here: https://www.anaconda.com/download/.
 Follow the instructions on that website/on the installer.

-Create a Python 3.9 environment with Tensorflow by running the following:
+Create a Python 3.9 environment by running the following:
 ```
-conda create -n tf_py39_env python=3.9
+conda create -n py39_env python=3.9
 ```
 Then, activate the new environment,...
 ```
-conda activate tf_py39_env
+conda activate py39_env
 ```
-...change directory to where "iCAMP" folder is located, and install dependencies:
+...change directory to where the repository folder is located locally, and install dependencies:
 ```
 pip install -r requirements.txt
 ```
 Note that if you are using Windows, you must also install Xming.

-Next, Jupyter needs to recognize tf_py39_env as a kernel.
+Next, Jupyter needs to recognize py39_env as a kernel.
 This can be done with
 ```
 conda install ipykernel
 ```
 ```
-python -m ipykernel install --user --name test --display-name "Python 3.9 (Tensorflow)"
+python -m ipykernel install --user --name test --display-name "Python 3.9 Environment"
 ```
 or whatever display name you would like.